heisand/NWN/README.md

 # mod-wordnet

 ## Summary of the project
+A number of changes was made to the original resource:
 - Removed syntax errors
 - Removed proper nouns and multi word expressions
 - Removed structural and other errors